Calinou/libre-pinball/README.md

 - Main menu
 - One playable table with launcher and bumpers
-- Translations (English and French currently)
+- Translations (English, French, German, Spanish)

 ## Running